Find out more about our instructors below.

 Down in the Woods Ltd is run by Christopher Pryke.

 Christopher was born in North London and moved to the Surrey countryside when he was 8.
-It was there that his interest in nature started by spending many hours walking, building camps and watching wildlife.
+It was there that his interest in nature started by spending many hours walking, building dens and watching wildlife.
 Little did he know what a lasting effect this would have.

 Christopher’s out door training and interest continued with the Air Cadets and the Duke of Edinburgh’s Award.
 He obtained Bronze, Silver and Gold awards by the age of 17.